geotribu/gischat/README.md

     image: gounux/gischat:latest
     container_name: gischat-app
     environment:
-      - ROOMS="LivingRoom,Kitchen,Garden"
+      - ROOMS=QGIS,Field and mobile,GIS tribe, Living room,Kitchen,Garden
-      - RULES="Be kind and nice to this wonderful world"
+      - RULES=Be kind and nice to this wonderful world
     ports:
       - 8000:8000
+    restart: unless-stopped
 ```

 `ROOMS` environment variable is a comma-separated list of strings which represent the available chat rooms